schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 * an ultrasonic sensor
 * an infrared sensor
-* a line follower
+* a line follower module
 * a light intensity sensor

 As far as outputs and actuators are concerned, there are:

 * two motors connected to two individual ports: one for each motor
-* RGB LEDs
+* two RGB LEDs

 Apart from these basic capabilities, though, we can purchase and plug onto the mBot additional components and eventually make use of the mBlock extension to interact with them.
 So, for example, we can purchase a sound sensor separately and use the corresponding mBlock instruction block to interact with it.
 A sound sensor is practically a microphone and we can clap, for example, and get the mBot to react to that clapping.

 We can have a 3-axis gyroscope, too, which is very good for detecting a change in direction like when the robot turns over, upside-down.

-For this crash course on the mBot of course, we will be focusing on the capabilities that the mBot comes with out of the box without any additional components.
+For this crash course on the mBot though, we will be focusing on the capabilities that the mBot comes with out of the box without any additional components.

 ### Creating a new program